darccyy/tloc/old/README.md

 Imports the contents of a file to the current file.

-The imported file must be written in `tloc`, but does not need to have `.tloc` extension.
-It must be in the same directory as the index file.
+The imported file must be written in `tloc`, and needs to have `.tloc` extension.
+If the imported file is in the same location as the `tloc` fle being ran, it needs to start with `.` or `./`.
 To go back a folder, use `../` in the path.
+If it has a different location, use the absolute file path (Most likely starting with `C:/`).
+To use an online file, use the plain url, and make sure it starts with `http://` or `https://`.

 Preferably use at the start of the file, as it is unable to be used with variables, and is hoisted before labels.